 - Rehabilitation.
 A comprehensive addiction treatment program will help individuals learn new ways to manage triggers to use Adderall, such as stress over academic demands, and adopt new coping methods and stress reduction skills.

 - Continuing care.
 Following the treatment program for Adderall addiction the individual will benefit from ongoing outpatient therapy and participation in a recovery community.

-Medical Detox for Adderall Withdrawal
+Residential Detox for Adderall Withdrawal

 Adderall withdrawal can be a complicated and unpredictable process.
-Because of the potentially dangerous psychological withdrawal symptoms, a medically supervised Adderall withdrawal is appropriate.
-These specialized detox programs provide a detox team that is trained to provide immediate medical interventions as withdrawal symptoms increase, as well as keeping the client as safe and comfortable as possible.
+Because of the potentially dangerous psychological withdrawal symptoms, a ly supervised Adderall withdrawal is appropriate.
+These specialized detox programs provide a detox team that is trained to provide immediate interventions as withdrawal symptoms increase, as well as keeping the client as safe and comfortable as possible.

 Adderall detox and withdrawal symptoms include:

 - Extreme fatigue

 - Mood swings

 - Rapid heart rate

 Generally, the symptoms of withdrawal will peak on days 3 or 4 of detox, and then begin to subside.
 Cravings for the drug should taper off by one week.